-- The subtitle for this article is, ‘Despite their vast resources, big clubs are terrible at Photoshop’ – all of the imagery in this article is taken directly from their online stores, with no manipulation by us
+- All of the imagery in this article is taken directly from their online stores, with no manipulation by us

 - Thanks to Danny Puttock for the inspiration:

 @squadnos have you picked up on the fact that every no.10 for the top 6 (Man city, Liverpool, Arsenal, Spurs, Chelsea, Man Utd) started their careers at their respective club as a higher number?

 The current crop of players wearing the number 10 for the ‘top six’ Premier League clubs is packed with stellar names, as you might expect.
 But, have you ever sat back and thought, “Hold on a minute, none of these players started out with the prestigious number, they have all inherited it?”